Gastric Band Surgery Perth

 Gastric band surgery, also known as lap band surgery, involves the insertion of an adjustable band around the upper stomach via laparoscopy (a type of keyhole surgery performed in the abdominal or pelvic area).
 This band is an inflatable ring of silicon rubber that reduces the capacity of the stomach, thus restricting the amount of food that can be consumed.

-The band slows the emptying process into the stomach and the intestines.
-Patients also benefit from an early sensation of fullness which can reduce appetite and aid weight loss.
+The band slows the emptying process into the stomach and the intestines, creating an early sensation of fullness which can reduce appetite.